Looking to start an exercise program to lose weight? ...Read this first.

 Research shows little to no relationship between energy expenditure and body fat levels.
 (A gigantic study on 34 079 women concluded that, to prevent fat gain with exercise alone, women must exercise for approximately 60 minutes every day.
 The amount needed to lose fat was undetermined.)

 The #1 reason for this is a subconscious increase in food intake.
-However, conscious increase in food intake is also a contributor as people who are told they are "exercising" consume 41% more calories than those who are told they are being active for "fun".
+However, a conscious increase in food intake is also a contributor as people who are told they are "exercising" consume 41% more calories than those who are told they are being active for "fun".

-Nutrition, and in particular taking control over energy in, is the missing key to allowing fat loss to occur with exercise.
+Nutrition, and in particular taking control over energy "in", is the missing key to allowing fat loss to occur with exercise.

 Nutrition + exercise interventions result in a rate of fat loss that is 3-10x faster than exercise alone.
 Nutrition accounts for at least 70% of this fat loss.